compoze-labs/engineering-pratices/README.md

-software-engineering-princples
+# software-engineering-princples

-Repository containing examples and walkthroughs of Compoze Lab's Core Engineering Principles.
+Repository containing examples and walkthroughs of Concord's Core Engineering Principles.
 These principles are as follows:

-Clean Code
+1. Clean Code
-Fast Feedback
+2. Fast Feedback
-Simplicity
+3. Simplicity
-Repeatability
+4. Repeatability
-Operationally Ready
+5. Operationally Ready
-Secure
+6. Secure

 The remainder of this directory contains documents and examples to explain the above 6 engineering principles.